 • Vertical Field of View.
 The algorithm only considers the horizontal field of view, and ignores the vertical field of view.
-A citizen lies within the vertical field of view of the drone if $\phi_v < \theta$ , where $\phi_v$ = arctan(h/Dist), where h is the altitude of the drone, and Dist is the distance between the drone and the citizen, as calculated on line 1.
+A citizen lies within the vertical field of view of the drone if $\phi_v < \theta$, where $\phi_v = \arctan(h/\text{Dist})$, where h is the altitude of the drone, and Dist is the distance between the drone and the citizen, as calculated on line 1.
 Although this calculation is simple enough to include in the algorithm, we chose not to do so because of two reasons.
 First, it is reasonable assume that a citizen appears within the vertical field of view of a drone within the vicinity radius.
-The citizen will likely be out of view only if the drone is too close to the citizen, e.g., hovering right overhead, in which case $\phi_v > \theta$ ).
+The citizen will likely be out of view only if the drone is too close to the citizen, e.g., hovering right overhead, in which case $\phi_v > \theta$).
 For drones that are in such proximity, we assume that the citizen's footage would have been captured on the drone's approach path, and that the citizen would be interested in obtaining an audit trail from that drone anyway.
 If the drone is equipped with an optical flow camera (usually downward facing) it will capture the citizen's footage even if it is hovering right overhead.
-Second, the vertical field of view computation involves a division (h/Dist) and a trigonometric (arctan) operation, both of which are expensive in MPC.
-Even precisely computing Dist is computationally expensive in MPC (§3.2).
+Second, the vertical field of view computation involves a division (h/Dist) and a trigonometric (arctan) operation, both of which are expensive to execute when the algorithm is encoded in MPC.
+Moreover, as we discuss in §3.2, even precisely computing Dist is computationally expensive in MPC.